L'Imparfait des Langues

-L'imparfait des Langues is the twelfth album by the French jazz musician Louis Sclavis, and his fifth for ECM Records.
+L'imparfait des langues ("The Imperfection of Language") is an album by French jazz musician Louis Sclavis, recorded in April 2005 and released by ECM in 2007, his fifth for this label, and twelfth overall.

 Background

 Sclavis had received a commission to premiere a new project at the Monaco Festival Le Printemps des Arts in Monte Carlo, in April 2005.
 Having put together an ensemble, Sclavis sketched the compositions for L'imparfait des langues in ten days.
 The concert was cancelled at short notice due to the death of Monaco's Prince Rainier.
 Without a venue, Sclavis and his group booked into a recording studio in Pernes-les-Fontaines and recorded the music in a single day.

 Music

 Sclavis was keen to challenge his compositional habits and brought together an ensemble with which he had had little previous experience.
 The players were not "pure jazz", but worked in many different styles of music.
 Structurally, many of the pieces are based on short 8 or 16-bar phrases and equal emphasis is placed on texture and sound as well as melody.
-The album has a wide textural diversity, from the "aggressive improvisation" of "L'idée du dialecte" and the Sonic Youth-style overdriven guitar of Maxime Delpierre's "Convocation" to the heavily processed vocals of "Annonce" and the repetitive "Le verbe".
+The album has a wide textural diversity, from the "aggressive improvisation" of "L'idée du dialecte" and the Sonic Youth-style overdriven guitar of Maxime Delpierre's "Convocation" to the heavily processed vocals of "Annonce" and the repetitive "Le verbe."